 A second approach has the parent carrying on a helpful discussion with the child while the other kids are listening.
 This might seem like an approach that involves the family, but really it does not.
 This method asks for no true commitment from the other family members to help rather than hinder the troubled brother or sister.

-Besides helping the troubled family member, this approach builds the family up and causes all its members to grow.
-Everyone makes decisions together, works together to accomplish the family purpose and overcomes barriers that block progress.
+Besides helping the troubled family member, this approach builds a strong family and causes all its members to grow.
+Everyone makes decisions together, works together to accomplish the family purpose, and overcomes barriers that block progress.
 Both the individuals and the family grow and become stronger.

 This empowering model of family leadership expects a lot of a family and is very affirming.
-It is not the typical “let’s see how comfortable we can make the family.”
+It is not the typical, “Let’s see how comfortable we can make the family.”
 Instead, it is more like saying, “Let’s show the family members how much the family can accomplish by working together.”
+Building a family that is strong starts with this mindset.